GavinSoftware/osu-silver/README.md

 ## Progress so far
 Aim Assist has been added and is working really well.

-Funny Overlay has been added, but I'll have to add approach circles and fix the circles not actually appearing for it to be used.
+Funny Overlay has been added, but I'll have to add approach circles and fix the circles not actually appearing, otherwise the overlay won't work.

 Will be adding Relax after overlay, then maybe Replay Timewarp.